zalando/skipper/readme.md

 ### Compiling

-Getting the code (with optionally creating a workspace):
+Getting the code (optionally, you can create a workspace):

     mkdir ws
     cd ws